Pushpalata-S/Customer-Sentiment-Analytics/README.md

 ---

-# 🎯 Business Problem
+## 🎯 Business Problem

-Businesses collect large amounts of customer feedback through reviews, ratings, engagement activities, and customer journeys.

-However, raw data does not directly answer important business questions.
+Businesses collect large volumes of customer feedback through reviews, ratings, engagement activity, and customer journeys — but raw data doesn't directly answer the questions that matter:

-The project addresses questions such as:

 - What percentage of customer reviews are positive, neutral, or negative?
-- Which products receive the highest customer satisfaction?
+- Which products receive the highest / lowest customer satisfaction?
-- Which products receive poor customer feedback?
-- Which customers are highly active in providing reviews?
+- Which customers are most active in providing reviews?
 - How do textual sentiments compare with numerical ratings?
-- Are there customers giving high ratings while expressing negative sentiment?
+- Are customers giving high ratings while expressing negative sentiment?
-- How does customer engagement relate to customer feedback?
+- How does customer engagement relate to feedback?
 - How does customer sentiment change over time?
-- Which areas may require business improvement?
+- Which areas need business improvement?

 ---

-# 🎯 Project Objectives
+## 🎯 Project Objectives

-The main objectives of the project are:

 - Load raw business data into SQL Server
 - Clean and validate source data